hchilukuri1010/IDS2024F/exam/exam1/README.md

 +  The problem with the visualization is that you can't have an age younger than 0.

 Why is everything represented by integers in computers?
-+
++  Because at the foundation of computer data, the integer values of 0 and 1 represent the on and off status.

 Name an ancestor programming language of C.
++  BCPL is the ancestor of the C coding language branch.

 Name the first high-level programming language in computer history.
++  Fortran

+22) NEED TO ANSWER

+24) NEED TO ANSWER

+Name the two different categories of logical reasoning and provide and example of each class.
++

+What does it mean if two Boolean propositions are equal?
++

+26) Need Answer
+27) Need Answer
+28) Need Answer
+29) Need Answer
+30) Need Answer
+What types of fundamental uncertainties can you identify in nature?
+Which one is intrinsic?
++  Aleatory Uncertainty and Epistemic Uncertainty.